 Lews Castle (Scotland)

-Lews Castle is a Victorian-style castle in the Isle of Lewis, Scotland.
-It was built between 1844 and 1851 for Sir James Matheson, the owner of the island.
+Lews Castle is a Victorian-style castle on the Isle of Lewis, Scotland.
+It was built between 1844 and 1851 for Sir James Matheson, the island’s owner.

 In the 1950s, the Castle was used for accommodation for students of Lews Castle College.
 Then, it fell to disuse for several decades.

-The building is now owned by the local council, which converted it into accommodations for the guests who wish to explore the Scottish countryside.
+The local council now owns the building, which has been converted into accommodations for guests who wish to explore the Scottish countryside.

-The standard room costs £68 per night or you can spend £100 for a one-bed apartment or £102 for a two-bed apartment.
+The standard room costs £68 per night, or you can spend £100 for a one-bedroom apartment or £102 for a two-bedroom apartment.

-The castle also has a museum that offers an interactive explanation of the history and culture of the area along with an exhibition of unique objects dating from prehistory to the present day.
+The castle also has a museum that offers an interactive explanation of the area’s history and culture and an exhibition of unique objects dating from prehistory to the present day.

 Eastnor Castle (England)

-Located in the Malvern Hills, this magnificent fairytale castle has magnificent views of the surrounding Herefordshire countryside.
+Located in the Malvern Hills, this magnificent fairytale castle has beautiful views of the surrounding Herefordshire countryside.
 It is a two-and-a-half-hour drive from London and can sleep up to 10 guests.

-The castle is surrounded by a beautiful deer park, arboretum, and lake.
-It is an exclusive wedding venue and private party venue, and location filming set.
+A beautiful deer park, arboretum, and lake surround the castle.
+It is an exclusive wedding venue, private party venue, and filming location.

 The estate was established in the late 16th century to the designs of Robert Smirke.